 This is a soft pillow, made of materials that feel similar to bed pillows, that easily smooshes into a small bag.
 The compressed size of the camping pillow can be as small as a can of pop.

-- Usually not enough neck support for side sleepers
+- Cons: Often small when fully expanded, Usually not enough neck support for side sleepers

 Inflatable Camping Pillows